Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

 Presheaf semantics \cite{Hofmann97-presheaf-chapter,psh-universes} are an excellent tool for modelling relational preservation properties of (dependent) type theory.
-They have been applied to parametricity (which is about preservation of relations) \cite{dtt-parametricity,moulin-param3,reldtt,paramdtt}, univalent type theory (preservation of equivalences) \cite{model-cubical,cubical-unifying,cubical,huber,univalence,orton-phd,orton-pitts-axioms}, directed type theory (preservation of morphisms), guarded type theory (preservation of the stage of advancement of computation) \cite{clock-cat} and even combinations thereof \cite{guarded-cubical,cavallo-harper-paramhott-pub,riehl-shulman-dtt,weaver-licata-dua}. \footnote{We omit models that are not explicitly structured as presheaf models~\cite{cartesian-cubical-tt,2dtt,north-dirdtt}.} The presheaf models cited almost all follow a common pattern: First one chooses a suitable base category $\catW$.
-The presheaf category over $\catW$ is automatically a model of dependent type theory with important basic type formers \cite{Hofmann97-presheaf-chapter} as well as a tower of universes \cite{psh-universes}.
+They have been applied to parametricity (which is about preservation of relations) \cite{dtt-parametricity,moulin-param3,reldtt,paramdtt}, univalent type theory (preservation of equivalences) \cite{model-cubical,cubical-unifying,cubical,huber,univalence,orton-phd,orton-pitts-axioms}, directed type theory (preservation of morphisms), guarded type theory (preservation of the stage of advancement of computation) \cite{clock-cat} and even combinations thereof \cite{guarded-cubical,cavallo-harper-paramhott-journal,riehl-shulman-dtt,weaver-licata-dua}. \footnote{We omit models that are not explicitly structured as presheaf models~\cite{cartesian-cubical-tt,2dtt,north-dirdtt}.} The presheaf models just cited almost all follow a common pattern: First one chooses a suitable base category $\catW$.
+The presheaf category over $\catW$ is automatically a model of dependent type theory with the important basic type formers \cite{Hofmann97-presheaf-chapter} as well as a tower of universes \cite{psh-universes}.
 Next, one identifies a suitable notion of fibrancy and replaces or supplements the existing type judgement $\Gamma \sez T \type$ with one that classifies fibrant types: \begin{description} \item[HoTT] For homotopy type theory (HoTT, \cite{hottbook}), one considers Kan fibrant types, i.e.\ presheaves in which edges can be composed and inverted as in an $\infty$-groupoid.
-The precise definition may differ in different treatments. \item[Parametricity] For parametric type theory, one considers discrete types \cite{dtt-parametricity,cavallo-harper-paramhott-pub,reldtt,paramdtt}: essentially those that satisfy Reynolds' identity extension property \cite{reynolds} which states that homogeneously related objects are equal. \item[Directed] In directed type theory, one may want to consider Segal, covariant, discrete and Rezk types \cite{riehl-shulman-dtt} and possibly also Conduch\'e types \cite{conduche,robust}\cite[ex.\ 8.1.27]{nuyts-phd}. \item[Guarded] In guarded type theory, one considers clock-irrelevant types \cite{clock-cat}: types $A$ such that any non-dependent function $\clocksym \to A$ from the clock type, is constant.
+The precise definition may differ in different treatments. \item[Parametricity] For parametric type theory, one considers discrete types \cite{dtt-parametricity,cavallo-harper-paramhott-journal,reldtt,paramdtt}: essentially those that satisfy Reynolds' identity extension property \cite{reynolds} which states that homogeneously related objects are equal.
+This can be expressed by requiring that any non-dependent function $\IX \to A$ from the relational interval, is constant. \item[Directed] In directed type theory, one may want to consider Segal, covariant, discrete and Rezk types \cite{riehl-shulman-dtt} and possibly also Conduch\'e types \cite{conduche,robust}\cite[ex.\ 8.1.27]{nuyts-phd}. \item[Guarded] In guarded type theory, one considers clock-irrelevant types \cite{clock-cat}: types $A$ such that any non-dependent function $\clocksym \to A$ from the clock type, is constant.